mongodb/specifications/source/server-discovery-and-monitoring/tests/README.rst

 Prose Tests
 -----------

-The following prose tests cannot represented as spec tests and MUST be implemented.
+The following prose tests cannot be represented as spec tests and MUST be implemented.

 Streaming protocol Tests